fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 * Colorization
 * Brace/parenthesis matching

-**Should work just like for other collections functions**
+**These will work just like for other collections functions**

 ## Performance

-Please list any notable concerns for impact on the performance of compilation and/or generated code

-* For existing code **Existing code should not be affected**
+* For existing code **Existing code won't be affected**
-* For the new features **Performance should be respected when implementing this feature, since it can be used in performance-sensitive scenaris**
+* For the new features **Performance should be respected when implementing this feature, since it can be used in performance-sensitive scenarios**

 ## Scaling

-Algorithmic complexity of the new features should be O(n) or less.
+Algorithmic complexity of the new features should be O(n) for list and seq functions.
+O(1) for most array functions (except shuffle).

 ## Culture-aware formatting/parsing